scroll-out/scroll-out/CHANGE.md

 # Changelog
 All notable changes to this project will be documented in this file.
 More specifically, breaking API changes will be noted here

+## NEXT Version

+- Improved performance by reducing objects created, making equality checks cheaper, and unsubscribing the render loop when nothing has changed.
+This caused a 0.08kb increase in gzipped size.

 ## [2.2.7] - 2018-02-16
 ### Fixed